Investor Training in Singapore, Faculty from Stanford

 Next Class: 23th April 2017 – 28th April 2017

-Program is taught by outstanding faculty from Stanford, with vast experience in teaching, research and also consulting for governments, businesses and multi-national corporations.
+The program is taught by outstanding faculty members from Stanford.
+Our esteemed faculty members possess vast amounts of experience in teaching, research and have also consulted for governments, businesses and multi-national corporations.

 Visiting Instructor Faculty of Engineering, Stanford University